kryptobaseddev/storyforge/projectDocs/05-FrontendUIDesign.md

 The initial configuration screen for creating a new story project.

 **Components:**
-- `SetupWizard`: Multi-step form with progress indicator
+- `StoryWizard`: Multi-step form with progress indicator
 - `GenreSelector`: Genre selection cards with illustrations
 - `NarrativeTypeSelector`: Narrative type selection radio buttons
 - `ToneStyleControls`: Tone and style sliders